top of page

 • Restrict caffeine, nicotine, and any other stimulants.

-• Avoid eating a large meal straight after treatment.
+• Avoid eating a large meal straight after massage.
 Make your next meal light and nourishing.

-• If possible relax and do not work or exercise for a few hours after treatment as this may detract from the benefits of your treatment.
+• If possible relax and do not work or exercise for a few hours after massage as this may detract from the benefits.

-• If possible do not drive straight after treatment.
+• If possible do not drive straight after massage.
 If you must, try to wait until you are fully alert, and keep a car window open.

 Possible After Effects of Massage:

-Although most reactions to receiving treatment are positive, some people may suffer temporary negative effects in the 48 hours following a treatment.
+Although most reactions to receiving massage therapy are positive, some people may suffer temporary negative effects in the 48 hours afterwards.

 This may result in symptoms that mimic the original pain or condition.
 You may experience aches and pains, symptoms of illness, unusual moods/emotions or feel light headed.
 Occasionally, you may also notice other effects, such as increased urination, increased perspiration, feeling hot, vivid dreams or disturbed sleep.

-These reactions are usually a sign that the treatment was much needed, and are due to the detoxification process and/or your body re-balancing its systems and healing itself.
+These reactions are usually a sign that the massage was much needed, and are due to the detoxification process and/or your body re-balancing its systems and healing itself.

 These reactions are temporary and will pass in a day or two, if not much sooner.
-Generally these feelings will lessen with each treatment.
+Generally these feelings will lessen with each massage.

 bottom of page